 (a) Implement fundamental curbs on the rights of public sector unions, including: Grant all public sector workers the right to opt-out of union membership and payment of any union dues including agency fees.
 Prohibit government payroll departments from collecting union dues.
 Allow all public sector employees to negotiate their own wages and benefits and not be bound by collective bargaining terms if they wish.
 Prohibit public sector unions from negotiating over long term benefits, and require all current wage and benefit agreements to expire at the end of the term for the elected officials who approved the agreements.
 Prohibit public sector unions from engaging in political activity of any kind.

-(b) Discontinue the planned “CO2 auctions,” which are nothing more than a way to redistribute money from middle class ratepayers to bankers, phony green entrepreneurs, and public sector payroll departments.
+(b) Discontinue California’s “CO2 auctions,” which are nothing more than a way to redistribute money from middle class ratepayers to bankers, crony green entrepreneurs, and public sector payroll departments.
 Repeal AB32.
-Crucially, lift the crippling burden of land use regulations that keep the prices of homes and commercial property ridiculously high in California.
+Crucially, lift the crippling burden of land use regulations that keep the prices of homes and commercial property artificially high in California.